-Note: You are currently viewing documentation for Moodle 3.4.
-Up-to-date documentation for the latest stable version of Moodle is likely available here: Searching.
+Note: You are currently viewing documentation for Moodle 2.4.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Searching.

 Searching Moodle Docs

 There is a search facility located in a block on the left hand side of every Moodle Docs page.
 You can enter your search text and then click either 'Go' or 'Search'.

 If you select Go, or press Enter, it first looks for an article with exactly the given string as its title, and if one is found immediately goes to the indicated article.
 If Go fails to find an article, it then automatically executes Search.